 People who use the first method typically reduce the closet’s contents by about 10%.
 Those who employ the second method reduce them by close to 30-40%.

-The Percentages Tell Our Story
+The Percentages Reveal Our Struggle with Things

 Why the discrepancy?
 The difference of 10% discarded by the first method and 30-40% by the second are the objects we don’t really want but can’t give up.
-Some of the most common reasons are:

 “Maybe someday I’ll want to return to my former career.
 I’d better save my old materials and equipment.”

-“This is broken.
-I could fix it if I could just figure out how to do it.”
+“I could fix it if I could just figure out how.”

 “I’ve never liked this, but I can’t afford a better one.”

-“This project has gone unfinished for three years.
+“This has gone unfinished for three years.
 Yet, if I throw it out now, all the work I put into it will have gone to waste.”

 “Yes, this book is outdated and everything in it can be found on the web, but I was taught to never throw away a book.”